Bleikvasslia

 Bleikvasslia is a village in Hemnes Municipality in Nordland county, Norway.
 The village is located about 20 km south of the village of Korgen, just southwest of the lake Bleikvatnet.

 Bleikvasslia is a former mining community, but water started leaking into the mines therefore they no longer produce.
 Bleikvassli Church is located in this village.
 There is one gas station and store in the village.
 There are two dams nearby that produce hydroelectric power.

 There are many cabins scattered around the Bleikvasslia area that people from Korgen use as vacation homes.
-The 218 km2 lake Røssvatnet lies just south of the village along the municipal border.
+The 218 km2 lake Røsvatnet lies just south of the village along the municipal border.